Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

 An immediate consequence of Ivanov's theorem in the finite-type case is that the outer automorphism group of $\Mod(S_{g,n})$ is finite; in fact, it is trivial for all but finitely many surfaces.
-However, in Corollary \ref{cor:out} we will see that this is no longer true for asymptotically rigid mapping class groups.
-More concretely, denote by $\Out(G)$ the outer automorphism group of a group $G$, that is, the group of conjugacy classes of automorphisms of $G$.
+However, in Corollary \ref{cor:out} we will see that this is no longer true for the groups $\Bc_g$ and $\Bh_g$.
+Denote by $\Out(G)$ the outer automorphism group of a group $G$, that is, the group of conjugacy classes of automorphisms of $G$.
 We will prove: